Layer 2

 The Scaling Problem

-Ethereum processes ~15-30 transactions per second.
+Ethereum processes approximately 15-30 transactions per second.
 Visa processes thousands.
-During high demand, Ethereum gas fees spike to $50-$200+ per transaction, pricing out everyday users.
+During high demand, Ethereum gas fees can spike significantly, pricing out everyday users.

 - Use less secure consensus (sacrifices security)